clintsrc/routine-saga/docs/notes.md

    - ref: https://docs.djangoproject.com/en/4.1/ref/models/fields
 1. Hook the data model up to the project
    - Add the app to the INSTALLED_APPS list (see core/settings.py)

 ```python
 INSTALLED_APPS = [
     # user apps
     "notes",
     ...
 ```

-1. Apply the changes to the database
+1. Apply the changes to the database (run these commands whenever you make changes to the model)

 ```bash
 # generate translate the data model to a 'sql script' (0001_initial.py)
 $ python manage.py makemigrations <app_name>